mparno/fenics-web/source/developer.rst

 Before committing any contributions, make sure to test the code thoroughly.
-This includes running any unit tests, regression tests et. present as part of the code you are modifying.
+This includes running any unit tests, regression tests etc. present as part of the code you are modifying.

 *********************
 Writing documentation